A. Flowerdew

-A. Flowerdew (1759 – 23 September 1830) was an English teacher, religious poet and hymnist.
+Alice Flowerdew (1759 – 23 September 1830) was an English teacher, religious poet and hymnist.
 Her main work was Poems on Moral and Religious Subjects (1867).
+She kept a ladies' boarding school in Islington, moving it later to Bury St. Edmunds.

 Early life

 Alice (sometimes mistakenly referred to as "Anne") Flowerdew was born in 1759, in Bury St. Edmunds, England.
 Her maiden name is not known.
 She was erroneously referred to as "Anne" by Sir Roundell Palmer and other authorities, an error that a living descendant corrected.

 Career

 She was the second wife of Daniel Flowerdew, who for a few years held a government customs appointment in Jamaica.
-After he had resigned that position in slave-owning Jamaica and requested other employment, the couple returned to England with relief at the end of the 19th century.
+After he had resigned that position in slave-owning Jamaica and requested other employment, the couple returned to England with relief at the end of the 18th century.

 After losing her husband in 1801, the widowed Flowerdew kept a ladies' boarding school in Islington, where she wrote most of her poetry.
 In 1802, her stepson, Charles Frederic Flowerdew, also died.
 While living in Islington, she attended the ministry of the Rev. Dr John Evans, author of A Sketch of the Several Religious Denominations (1795) and some other works.
 He was Minister of the General Baptist Church, Worship Street, London, and an Arian.
 Flowerdew is said to have held the same views.
 Some time between 1806 and 1811, she moved her school to Bury St Edmunds and became a member of the Bury "Glasshouse" congregation.